Esperance Stonehenge

 The stone was originally quarried and shaped for a similar project in Margaret River in 2008, funded by a millionaire.
 That project fell through after 12 months, after the stone had already been cut.
 The Rotary Club of Esperance promoted the idea of building a Stonehenge replica locally, but the plan was controversial, received mixed reactions from the community, and there was no agreed-upon site.

-Kim and Jillian Beale, who owned a hobby farm across from the quarry, decided to build the replica on their property with their own money in January 2011, after receiving approval from the Shire of Esperance in 2010.
-This construction was completed on the 26th of October, 2011.
+Kim and Jillian Beale, who owned a hobby farm across from the quarry, decided to build the replica on their property with their own money, after receiving approval from the Shire of Esperance in 2010, in January 2011.
+This construction was completed on 26 October, 2011.
 It was designed by architect Michael Sorensen of Sorensen Architects, and used 1200 m3 of Desert Brown granite supplied and installed by AustralAsian Granite.
-It is operated as a tourist attraction, charging $14 per adult and $6 per child as of 2025.
+It is operated as a tourist attraction, charging per adult and per child as of 2026.